 ESRs shall be dispatched by SCED on its nodal shift factor whether charging or discharging.

-The MOC for ESRs will be set at the SWCAP until the earlier of the approval of an alternative methodology or a sunset date of December 31, 2023.
+The MOC for ESRs will be set at the SWCAP.
+No later than December 31, 2023, ERCOT and stakeholders shall provide a report to TAC that includes a recommendation to continue the current approach or a proposal to implement an alternative approach.
 ERCOT will provide periodic reporting to Congestion Management Working Group (CMWG) and the Independent Market Monitor (IMM) will monitor.

 Future Decision Points and Issues for Developing Key topic/Concept recommendation Language